 The second digit is the PNG data encoding filtering type (before the data is compressed):

 The filtering type did not seem to affect file-size significantly, so filter-type zero (none) was used.

 We can get still smaller files, than these PNG files, by allowing some 'lossiness' --- by going to GIF files (with a max of 256 colors) or by using the 'lossy' compression inherent in creating JPEG files.

 On GIF :

-Since this GUI image contains a canvas area on which a shaded-image of a turbine assembly is displayed --- and that shaded image is composed of hundreds of shades of a reddish color --- we can expect that we are going to lose some image quality if we convert the 'original' PNG file to a GIF file ---- even if we choose to specify the maximum of 256 colors.
+Since this GUI image contains 2 canvas areas on which color-shaded images may be displayed --- and those two images may be composed of hundreds of shades of various colors --- we can expect that we are going to lose some image quality if we convert the 'original' PNG file to a GIF file ---- even if we choose to specify the maximum of 256 colors.

-In fact, it turned out that for this GUI image, when we go down to 32 colors, the GIF file differs quite markedly in appearance from the 'original' PNG file from which it came.
-Many 'facets' on the turbine have disappeared.
-And when we go to 16 and 4 colors, most of the facets disappear.
+In fact, it turned out that for this GUI image, when we go down to about 64 colors, the GIF file differs quite markedly in appearance from the 'original' PNG file from which it came.

 (We could try converting the 'original' PNG file to PNG files with a restricted number of colors --- such as 256 or 16 --- but if we are going to do that, I would rather use GIF --- since it has been supported by web browsers for about 10 more years than PNG --- and there may be some cases of software not reading certain types of PNG files.)